| Quality

 4: DARE

-In
+In an appraisal

-rated the review as “good.”
-Delfini’s audit
+review as “good.”
+Delfini’s audit of

-of this DARE appraisal did not find the audited article to
+this DARE appraisal did not find the audited article to

 be valid.
 (See above reference to study 1: Trialists). |